 This roast chicken and and pan gravy is seriously something we cannot get enough of.
 It’s got our heads spinning and everyone clamoring for more.
 Here’s how to make it.

-Roast chicken and pan gravy is something you’re gonna want to make over and over and over again.
+This comforting roast chicken and pan gravy is something you’re gonna want to make over and over and over again.
 It’s easy enough to throw together on a weeknight and elegant enough to impress dinner guests.
-As if a perfect roast chicken wasn’t enough to get excited about, the herb blend and pan gravy will keep you coming back for seconds.
+And if a perfect roast chicken doesn’t scintillate you, the herb blend and pan gravy will keep you coming back for seconds.
 And thirds.
-Maybe fourths.
-We’re not judging.–Angie Zoobkoff
+Maybe fourths.–Angie Zoobkoff

 - 3 tablespoons chopped rosemary leaves

 - Preheat the oven to 425°F (220°C).

 - Pat the chicken dry and reserve the giblets for another use or discard them.
 Place the chicken in a large cast-iron skillet or Dutch oven.
 Drizzle the oil evenly all over the chicken, rubbing it into the skin, and sprinkle it liberally with salt and pepper inside and out.
 Turn the chicken so it’s breast side down.
 Stuff the inside of the chicken with the onion, garlic, lemon, and thyme.

 ☞TESTER TIP: If you can’t fit quite everything inside the chicken, just toss them alongside the hen and be sure to occasionally stir them during roasting.